Michigan-Climbing/mclimbing/content/english/news/post-2-covid-response.md

 We are following all State of Michigan, University of Michigan, University of Michigan Recreational Sports, and USA Climbing regulations and guidelines when planning our return to training and competing.

-We have lots of ideas and details will be published soon.
+We're currently running virtual practices while we wait to safely restart in-person exercise.
+Sign up on <a href=https://mcommunity.umich.edu/#group:Michigan%20Climbing%20Team>MCommunity</a> to start receiving team emails with links to our Zoom practices.

 ### Not on campus this semester?

-We're working on workout plans that will be accessible to everyone, regardless of your location.
+We've got workout plans that will be accessible to everyone, regardless of your location posted on this website.
+Join us at virtual team practices Tuesday and Thursdays.
 Please contact us if you're concerned about getting involved when off campus.

 ### University of Michigan Recreational Sports COVID-19 Response